maelbecel/R-Type/doc/Writerside/topics/Entity.md

 - [**EntityView**](#entityview) : The EntityView class is used to manage entity views.
 - [**EntityViewIterator**](#entityviewiterator) : The EntityViewIterator class is used to manage entity view iterators.

+## Entity

+The `Entity` class is used to manage entities.

+## EntityComponentIterator

+The `EntityComponentIterator` class is used to manage entity component iterators.

+## EntityIterator

+The `EntityIterator` class is used to manage entity iterators.

+## EntityView

+The `EntityView` class is used to manage entity views.

+## EntityViewIterator

+The `EntityViewIterator` class is used to manage entity view iterators.